 Crowder County Park

-Our story is “Slugs in Love,” by Susan Pearson and illustrated by Kevin O’Malley.
+This month's book is "Eliza and the Dragonfly", written by Susie Rinehart and illustrated by Anisa Claire Hovemann.
 This wonderful program combines the joy of reading a story while also getting out and enjoying nature.
 This hike is around 0.8 miles.

 Harris Lake County Park

 Take a self-guided StoryWalk® at Harris Lake County Park!
 A StoryWalk® is a children’s book that is presented page by page along a trail or path.
 It combines the pleasures of reading a children's book while enjoying nature.
 Each month, the paths around Harris Lake County Park's Educational Garden and Natural Play Area will feature a different illustrated children's book.
 Interactive activities are included at the bottom of each set of storybook pages to further engage your child as you make your way through the book.
 StoryWalk® will be available during current park hours.

 From June 12-27, Harris Lake is celebrating the coming of summer with "La Luz de Lucia" (Lucy's Light), written by Margarita Del Mazo and illustrated by Silvia Alvarez.
 This StoryWalk® will be in both Spanish and English!
 Lucia is the youngest in a family of fireflies, but learns to shine with her own special light.
 You don't want to miss this beautiful story!